-The CLV will position itself near to the receiving wind turbine (AWF05 or AWF09) to install the cable through the WTG Internal J-tubes.
+The CLV will position itself near to the receiving wind turbine location (AWF05 or AWF09) to install the cable through the WTG Internal J-tubes.
+It should be noted that the actual WTG foundations might not be installed at that point.
+If that is the case, the offshore export cables ends will be recovered and pulled into the foundations at a later stage.
 The internal J-tubes are steel tubes that allow the installation of cables by providing a conduit through which the cables can be pulled.
 A tower team will be transferred to the jacket prior to the CLV's arrival, after which the CLV will position itself at a stand-off distance from the structure.
 The messenger wire will then be recovered onto the deck of the CLV.